 - Achieved staff buy-in by respecting all HR processes during transition

-- Changed wider organization’s perception of procurement and the strategic value it can add
+- Changed wider organisation’s perception of procurement and the strategic value it can add

 South West Police now has a single Procurement team with the skills, tools and resources to continue to deliver value to front-line policing into the future.